mpkottawa/ignitron-preset-tools/README.md

 this tool is my favourite.  you connect to the pedal over usb, connect the app to the pedal over bluetooth, it monitors for preset chitchat, converts and saves selected presets to your computer. click a preset in the app, it saves directly to your computer.

+**OPERATION:**

+**important- before you select option 3 and hit enter for app scraper, your pedal needs to be already connected and in AMP mode.**
+**once again, this tool you have to be holding preset 1 as you hit enter so it will save presets properly.                      **